 5. Escape the City and Head into Nature

-Lakes, beaches and green space are all just a short walk, tram or a cycle away from the city center.
+Lakes, beaches and green spaces are all just a short walk, tram or a cycle away from the city center.

 I love heading to Lac du Cres to relax around a beautiful blue lake, Maison de la Nature for its wildlife or heading to the beaches at La Grande Motte, Palavas-Les-Flots or Carnon-Plage.